Webinar Series: Pathways to Sustainability – Featuring Safer Childbirth Cities Grantees

 See below for more details and recordings from each session.

-Upcoming Webinars
+Webinars Recordings

 Tuesday, October 10 – Intro to the SCC Grant Program & Investing in the Longevity of the Doula Workforce

-AMCHP’s Giannina Ong and Salomé Araya will introduce the Safer Childbirth Cities Sustainability Grant Program, which provides targeted, goal-based funding to overcome sustainability obstacles faced by grantees (individually, in groups, or collectively).
+AMCHP’s Giannina Ong and Salomé Araya introduced the Safer Childbirth Cities Sustainability Grant Program, which provided targeted, goal-based funding to overcome sustainability obstacles faced by grantees (individually, in groups, or collectively).
 Multiple Safer Childbirth Cities grantees expressed that extensive requirements to apply for and receive grants from federal or private sources have been barriers to successfully attaining financial support, especially for the community-based programs that have less capacity and staff.
 In administering this grant program, AMCHP created an equitable contracting and financial reporting process that minimizes unnecessary burden on the grantees while supporting and actively assisting community-based organizations in paving a pathway to sustainability.
 Each grantee received between $30,000 – $50,000 to overcome a barrier or implement a strategy that would have lasting effects on the sustainability of their efforts.

 Tuesday, October 17 – Developing a Community-Engaged Communications Campaign

 Hear from EverThrive Illinois’ Tamela Milan-Alexander, Director of Community Engagement.
 EverThrive IL has a long history of engaging communities throughout Illinois for birth equity.
 They lead seven Family Councils made up of people with lived experience statewide who give input into statewide birth equity programming including Illinois’ Title V program, organizations supported by the Office of Women’s Health such as a project in coloration with the Illinois Perinatal Quality Collaborative to increase community participation in hospital’s quality improvement teams and the Taskforce on Infant and Maternal Mortality among African American’s focus groups, as well as informing the development and implementation of EverThrive IL’s programming.
-Ms. Milan-Alexander will discuss how the Gathering, a community-centered health education campaign developed from focus groups, has been disseminated to over 15,200 Chicagoans on the south and west sides in neighborhoods with the highest maternal mortality and morbidity, and its impacts.
+Ms. Milan-Alexander discussed how the Gathering, a community-centered health education campaign developed from focus groups, had been disseminated to over 15,200 Chicagoans on the south and west sides in neighborhoods with the highest maternal mortality and morbidity, and its impacts.

 Tuesday, October 24 – Cultivating a Space for Birthworkers & Community Advocacy

-Join us as the Jackson Safer Childbirth Cities Experience’s Tara Shaw discusses cultivating a space to center, respect, and listen to the voices of birthworkers, those most impacted, and those who champion the care of families in need.
+Jackson Safer Childbirth Cities Experience’s Tara Shaw discussed cultivating a space to center, respect, and listen to the voices of birthworkers, those most impacted, and those who champion the care of families in need.
 The Jackson Safer Childbirth Cities Experience is community-based and focuses on providing the services of community-based doulas to African-American women of childbearing age, specifically those between the ages of 18 and 44.
 In hosting a one-day conference, the project team aimed to align on best ways to implement holistic care/birthworkers in health care spaces for families across the state as well as collaborate on ways to strengthen resources for birthworkers to build collective care for Black families that is community-driven.

 Healthy Start, Inc. Pittsburgh (HS), established in 1991, was created out of the larger Healthy Start initiative as a community-based nonprofit whose mission is to reduce infant mortality rates in specific areas within Pittsburgh, facing the highest rates of poor birth outcomes within Black communities.
 Through the Safer Childbirth Cities initiative, HS Pittsburgh has supported mothers to create change within their own communities with the ultimate goal of making Pittsburgh a safe place to give birth for Black women and other birthing people.
 For Pittsburgh to be a safe place to give birth, legislators need to hear the voices of the people directly impacted because hearing from community voices is invaluable for legislators to understand how policy directly impacts the community.
 Learn about HS Pittsburgh’s program to train Community Advisory Committee members in policy advocacy.